468910/nativeadslib-ios/README.md

     adRequest.retrieveAds(5)//The amount of ads you want to receive.
 ```

+### MoPuB's Network Mediation
+If you've already got the [MoPub SDK](http://www.mopub.com/) integrated, you can easily make use of this library.
+Do this by following the [MoPub+PocketMedia instructions](mopub.md)

 ## Receiving the results

 **Important:** the server to download the ads is ```getnative.pocketmedia.mobi```.
 This endpoint is compatible with https, so you don't need to add any specific values to your app plist.
 This change is made since the version 0.4.2 of the library.